nshigenaga/walkablesupport/README.md

 **Children’s Privacy**

 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13 years of age.
-In the case I discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
+In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.

 **Changes to This Privacy Policy**

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.

-This updated policy is effective as of 2023-10-17.
+This updated policy is effective as of 2023-10-23.

 **Contact Us**